usernamenenad/Reinforcement-Learning-Course/README.md

 python -m venv .venv
 ```

 and activate it based on platform you're current on.
-If that's `Windows`, execute
+If that's `Windows`, execute in `PowerShell`

 ```PowerShell
 .\.venv\Scripts\activate.ps1
 ```

-If you're using `bash`, activate it by executing
+If you're on `Linux` distro, activate the virtual environment by executing in `bash`

 ```bash
 source ./.venv/bin/activate